Rally Championship (series): International Rally Championship (1997)

 International Rally Championship came in November 1997, and became available for Windows and PlayStation.
 New features arrived, such as Track Editor and playable up to 8 players via LAN.

 Mobil 1 Rally Championship (1999)

 Mobil 1 Rally Championship came in December 1999, for Windows and PlayStation.
-The Windows version of the game has been viewed as one of the most realistic game, due to very high quality graphics for its time, unlike the unsuccessful PlayStation version.

 Rally Championship Xtreme (2001)

 Rally Championship Xtreme came in November 2001 for Windows.
-It was not really as successful as its predecessor.

 Rally Championship (2002)

 The sixth game of the series was called Rally Championship.
 It was released for PlayStation 2 and GameCube in May 2002.
 It was the last of the series.